-The proposed action would largely occur on the Pacific Northwest National Laboratory (PNNL) campus in Richland, Washington and the Marine Sciences Laboratory (MSL) near Sequim, Washington, and occasionally at other locations in the United States.
+The proposed action would largely occur on the PNNL campuses in Richland and Sequim, Washington, and occasionally at other locations in the United States.

 Description of the Proposed Action:

 PNNL proposes to conduct routine maintenance activities and custodial services for buildings, structures, rights-of-way, infrastructure (including, but not limited to, pathways, roads, and railroads), vehicles, and equipment.
 PNNL would also conduct localized vegetation and pest control.
 Some of these activities could result in the removal of asbestos-containing materials and polychlorinated biphenyl (PCB)-containing items from buildings, transmission systems, or associated infrastructure.
 PNNL would undertake actions foreseeably necessary to manage these wastes in compliance with DOE orders, as well as federal and state regulations and guidelines.
 Routine maintenance activities include, but are not limited to: